 Walking on moving dunes was an incredible experience.
 Stepping on the sand hills from where there was a view of the wide surroundings, legs bogging in the cold sand, and a strong wind that blew sand all around, creating a very strong atmosphere.
 I didn’t feel like Poland at all, it was very strange.
 The dunes drag into the distance and you feel that if you stop paying attention, you can easily get lost.
 The sand hills smoothly recede towards the sea, where they overgrow high, wind-blown grass and end with a pebble-sand beach.

 You can easily reach the dunes from Leba.
 In addition to the route to the largest sand dune, you can choose from a number of other routes that lead through the park.
 The sand dunes lead through a forest, which you can walk, by bike (yours or you can rent a bike before entering the park), or on an electric car that drives people back and forth for 20 PLN.

 Where to stay

-The town of Leba is very popular with tourists thanks to Slowinski National Park, so it is not at all difficult to find accommodation here.
-You can still use our 10% discount on accommodation through Booking and enjoy a longer weekend.
+The town of Leba is very popular with tourists thanks to Slowinski National Park, so it is not at all difficult to find accommodation here and enjoy a longer weekend.

-To Africa to the nearest desert is quite far and moving dunes are right next to our neighbors, so pack your backpack and go check it out.
+To the nearest desert in Africa is quite far and moving dunes are in Europe, so pack your backpack and go check it out.
 It’s really worth it. 🙂

 If you like this article I will really appreciate if you can share in on Pinterest. 🙂